brennancodes/chameleon_sheets/README.md

 ## Introduction and Inspiration

-Welcome to Chameleon Sheets!
+Welcome to Evergreen Data!

 The idea behind this application came from Brennan, who works with students with disabilities, as he was seeking digitized alternatives to the materials he was using day to day to complete his work.

 As a paraprofessional, Brennan and his colleagues use sheets of paper with a grid to record student behavior in 15 minute increments.
-Student behavior scores range from 1 - 5, five being the best, and one the opposite.
+Student behavior scores range from 1 - 5, five being the worst, and one being the best - think of it more as an "intensity of behavior" meter.
 Each student had their own sheet of paper, and at the end of the day, paras would compile this data into a digital spreadsheet.

-Brennan realized his school was going through tons of paper, and creating a digital version of this would not only save his school paper, but streamline and simplify the entire process.
+Brennan realized his school was going through tons of paper, tons of time, and risking errors with manual transcription.
+Creating a digital version of this would not only save his valuable resources, but streamline and simplify the entire process.

 ## Application Use